A Colorful Word Book from Rebecca Press

 This book is printed on handmade Hayle paper that I hoarded for about 30(!) years waiting for the right project.
 This was it.
 Leonard Seastone of Tideline Press printed the book on his VanderCook from polymer plates made by Boxcar Press.

-For those who are more familiar with the near-immediate gratification of digital printing, let me just give a little bit of insight (skip this paragraph if you know this already).
+For those who are more familiar with the near-immediate gratification of digital printing, let me just give a little bit of insight into the the letterpress printing for this book.
 Each side of the page is printed separately (in this case, with the sheets being hand-placed into the press), after the ink has been applied (manually) to the type or (in this case) polymer plates.
 For something printed in one color, this means each sheet of paper passes through the press twice (front and back and alignment is not automatic — it’s fiddly work).
 In between, the ink needs several hours to dry.
 If you want a second color (for example, in my “green” section, both black and green inks are used), then the sheet must go through the press again (if color on 2 sides, then that means twice).
 I remind you of the alignment challenge.
 If you remember how hard it was to reinsert a typewriter page when corrections were needed (well, if you’re pretty old or are freakishly fascinated by ancient tech), you’ll have an idea of what this means.
 Plus, if you are changing the color on the press then the press needs to be thoroughly washed down so that the new color is crisp and clean (in the case of a light color like yellow, this can require more than one washing).
-Of course, this is a book about color (the spectrum of colors), so one additional color isn’t enough.
-Each section of the book (with the exception of front and back matter) has its own second color and must go through the press 4 times (multiplied by the number of copies, of course).
+Of course, this is a book about color, so 6 of the sections have their own second color and must go through the press 4 times (multiplied by the number of copies, of course).
 With the washing up and the aligning and the waiting for things to dry…

 Whew.
 Ok.
 So the book is printed using a total of 7 colors.
 Limited to 81 copies, of which 76 (50 regular and 26 deluxe) are offered for sale.